-As of this writing there are eight generators:
+As of this writing there are nine generators:

-- List generator: The List generator allows you to target Argo CD Applications to clusters based on a fixed list of cluster name/URL values.
+- List generator: The List generator allows you to target Argo CD Applications to clusters based on a fixed list of any chosen key/value element pairs.

 - Cluster generator: The Cluster generator allows you to target Argo CD Applications to clusters, based on the list of clusters defined within (and managed by) Argo CD (which includes automatically responding to cluster addition/removal events from Argo CD).